Jóhan Hansen: Bjerringbro-Silkeborg

 On 3 March 2015 it was announced that Johan Hansen would join Bjerringbro-Silkeborg on a three-year contract, starting at the 2015–16 season.
 The transfer meant that Johan Hansen was bought free of his contract with Skanderborg Håndbold, with whom he had one year left on his contract.

 National team career

-In 2012 he represented Faroe Islands in the 2012 EHF Challenge Trophy.
+In 2012, he represented Faroe Islands in the 2012 EHF Challenge Trophy.
 They made it all the way to final, where they lost to Moldova.

 Jóhan á Plógv Hansen won silver with the Danish national U21 handball team in 2015 in Brazil.
 He was chosen as one of the best players and became one of the All Star team as the best right wing player.

-On 29 May 2015 he was called up to the Danish national team as a part of the squad in the 2016 European Men's Handball Championship qualification.
+On 29 May 2015, he was called up to the Danish national team as a part of the squad in the 2016 European Men's Handball Championship qualification.
 He made his debut for the Danish national team on 10 June 2015 in a match against Lithuania.

+After switching allegiance, Jóhan á Plógv Hansen became a regular with Denmark and he was part of the teams winning a record-breaking three consecutive World Championship: on home soil (shared host with Germany) in 2019, in Egypt in 2021, and in Poland and Sweden in 2023.